 Mac Mini 2022: Release date, Pricing, Expectations, and more

-Apple revealed its own M1 system-on-chip (SoC) last year.
+Apple revealed its own M1 system-on-chip (SoC) two years ago.
 It was first included in a custom-built Mac Mini, sold exclusively to select developers.
 This was for testing reasons and optimizing macOS apps to run on M1 Macs natively.
 The Cupertino tech giant announced the first commercial M1 Macs during the November 2020 Mac event — MacBook Air, MacBook Pro, and Mac Mini.
 The all-new colorful M1 iMac followed them last Spring.
-And finally, we got redesigned MacBook Pro models that feature upgraded M1 Pro and Max chips earlier this month.
+And finally, we got redesigned MacBook Pro models that feature upgraded M1 Pro and Max chips late last year, followed by the Mac Studio in Spring 2022.
 For a while, though, rumors have been surfacing online regarding a redesigned Mac Mini.
 Here’s everything we know about this upcoming compact Apple computer.

 Navigate this article